 Jaguar XF Overview

 The midsized XF may be the sportiest-handling car in its class, with agility and steering feel that surpass the Audi A6 and BMW 5 Series.
 The ride is compliant and composed but has an underlying firmness.
 Most versions have the supercharged 3.0-liter V6 and eight-speed automatic.
 Our AWD V6 version proved very quick and agile.
 The base engine is a turbo four-cylinder.
 Low-slung, coupelike styling takes a toll on access and visibility.
 The cabin is beautifully finished, with a near-bespoke quality, but it is snug, especially in back.
 The controls are needlessly complicated, made all the worse by a fussy, slow-reacting touch screen.
-The redesigned 2015 model gets a whole new look, lightweight aluminum architecture and new engine and transmission options.
+Coming this fall, the redesigned 2016 model gets a whole new look, lightweight aluminum architecture and new engines.
 The next XF also receives a new infotainment touchscreen.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).